Skin Rejuvenation Treatments Compared: Chemical Peels, Microneedling & More | Windsor

 Systematic reviews show PRP can improve facial rejuvenation, with activated platelets promoting tissue repair.12 However, a critical limitation is age-dependent effectiveness.
 Research demonstrates that platelet function and growth factor concentration decline significantly with age—studies show reduced platelet activity and growth factor secretion in patients over 50.13

 This means PRP may be less effective for older patients simply due to biological aging of their own blood components.
+That said, it can still be a viable option for younger clients who prefer autologous treatments.

 Procell microchanneling MD serums at Hideaway Spa in Windsor